DanMorriss/lumos-online-banking/README.md

 #### Solved Bugs

 - In the welcome function the while loop was not ending after a user had selected a valid option.
 I needed to add a break statement and calling the next function.
+- In the create_account function an infinate loop was created due to the user inout being before the loop.

 #### Unsolved Bugs